2014 Auburn Tigers softball team

-The 2014 Auburn Tigers softball team is an American softball team, representing the Auburn University for the 2014 NCAA softball season.
-This is Clint Myers first season as the Auburn Tigers softball head coach.
-The Auburn Tigers play their home games at Jane B. Moore Field.
+The 2014 Auburn Tigers softball team was an American softball team that represented the Auburn University for the 2014 NCAA softball season.
+This was Clint Myers first season as the Auburn Tigers softball head coach.
+The Auburn Tigers played their home games at Jane B. Moore Field.

 Auburn made it back to the Regionals, before falling to Minnesota in the final game of Regionals.